Non-Hermitian Rosenzweig-Porter random-matrix ensemble: Obstruction to the fractal phase: Introduction

 The characterization of disorder quantum systems and their delocalization-localization transition is a challenging task.
 Random-matrix models have been often used to overcome some of these difficulties.
 For example, a so-called power-law random banded matrix ensemble~\cite{PLRBM,Evers2008Anderson} shares many aspects with the single-particle Anderson localization problem on a 3D lattice.
 Both models have a delocalization-localization transition at finite disorder strength and an emergent multifractality at the critical point.

 With the advent of MBL, the study of non-ergodic extended (NEE) phases, e.g., phases composed of multifractal states, has become relevant.
-Indeed, many-body localization as a localization in the coordinate space of an interacting system, corresponds to the ergodicity-breaking transition in the Fock/Hilbert space with multifractal states for the entire MBL phase~\cite{De_Luca_2013,Luitz15,Mace_Laflorencie2019_XXZ,QIsing_2021}.
+Indeed, MBL being localized in the coordinate space of an interacting system, corresponds to the ergodicity-breaking transition in the Fock/Hilbert space with multifractal states for the entire MBL phase~\cite{De_Luca_2013,Luitz15,Mace_Laflorencie2019_XXZ,QIsing_2021}.
 This brings the necessity to understand NEE phases, and to find analytically tractable random matrix models, which host NEE phases.
 Furthermore, a better characterization of NEE phases of matter could shed a light on optimization algorithms, such as quantum annealing~\cite{smelyanskiy2020non,kechedzhi2018efficient}, or on a non-ergodic phase of matter in the perturbed Sachdev-Ye-Kitaev (SYK) model~\cite{Sachdev_93,micklitz2019non}.

 In the spirit of introducing random-matrix ensembles to capture the salient aspects of disorder interacting many-body models, the so-called Rosenzweig-Porter (RP) random-matrix ensemble~\cite{RP} has been introduced as an analytically tractable model having two transitions~\cite{Kravtsov_NJP2015}: the Anderson transition between localized and extended phases, and the other one~--~between ergodic and non-ergodic extended (fractal) ones, see Fig.~\ref{fig:Picture}~(a).
 This model is a simple generalization of Gaussian random ensembles, where the off-diagonal matrix elements are scaled down with system size.